skeeto/skeeto.github.com/_posts/2018-04-13-Blast-from-the-Past-Borland-C-on-Windows-98.markdown

 able to compile it and run it?
 If the answer is yes, then that means Enchive already has 20 years of future-proofing built into it.

-To accomplish this, Enchive is 3,300 lines of strict C89, 1989-style, with no dependencies other than the C standard library and a handful of operating system functions — e.g. functionality not in the C standard library.
+To accomplish this, Enchive is 3,300 lines of strict ANSI C, 1989-style, with no dependencies other than the C standard library and a handful of operating system functions — e.g. functionality not in the C standard library.
 In practice, any ANSI C compiler targeting either POSIX, or Windows 95 or later, should be able to compile it.

 My Windows 98 virtual machine includes an ANSI C compiler, and can be used to simulate this time machine.
 I generated an "amalgamation" build